 Bradley Manning was born on December 17, 1987.
 Years later, the Crescent, Oklahoma native, who is transgender, was granted the right to be legally recognized as Chelsea Elizabeth Manning.
 After joining the Army and enduring harsh bullying, Manning was sent to Iraq in 2009.
 There she had access to classified information that she described as profoundly troubling.
 Manning gave much of this information to WikiLeaks and was later arrested after her actions were reported to the U.S. government by a hacker confidant.

 On July 30, 2013, Manning was found guilty of espionage and theft, but not guilty of aiding the enemy.
 In August 2013, she was sentenced to 35 years in prison.
-Serving time in Fort Leavenworth, Kansas, Manning has been able to receive hormone treatments, although she has faced other restrictions around gender expression.
-On January 17, 2017, President Barack Obama commuted Manning's remaining prison sentence, and she will be freed on May 17, 2017.
+Serving time in Fort Leavenworth, Kansas, Manning was able to receive hormone treatments, although she has faced other restrictions around gender expression.
+On January 17, 2017, President Barack Obama commuted Manning's remaining sentence, and she was released from prison on May 17, 2017.

 As a child, Manning was highly intelligent and showed an affinity for computers.
 Though presenting as a boy during her youth, Manning dressed as a girl at times in private, feeling profoundly alienated and fearful about her secret.
 She was bullied at school and her mother also attempted suicide at one point.
 (Her father would later paint a more stable picture of the household.)

 Joining the Army